Antoni Comín: Minister of the Government of Catalonia

-October 1 2017 Referendum
+October 1, 2017 Referendum

-The Catalan independence referendum was held on 1 October 2017.
+The Catalan independence referendum was held on 1 October 2017 despite being systematically warned from the Spanish Justice System as it was unconstitutional.
+Previously, until that date, several legal proceedings had been broken at the Catalonian Parliament, depriving non-separatists political groups of their rights as members of the Parliament.
 Like the other members of the government, he was removed from his position of Autonomous Minister of Health from the Government of Catalonia by the Spanish Government through the enforcement of article 155 of the Spanish Constitution of 27 October 2017.
 On 30 October, he was forced into exile to Brussels, together with president Carles Puigdemont and another three members of the government, Clara Ponsatí, Lluís Puig and Meritxell Serret.

-Exile
+Escape from justice

-Antoni Comín i Oliveres and other members of the Catalan government remained in the capital of Europe to continue the "fight against Spanish repression from the very heart of the European institutions".
-Criminal proceedings were brought against them and the legal machinery of the Spanish Supreme Court pulled out all the stops to have them extradited.
+Antoni Comín i Oliveres and other members of the Catalan government escaped the day after having unilaterally and illegally proclaimed the independence of Catalonia, and remained in Belgium to avoid being prosecuted by Spanish Justice.
 The National Criminal Court of Spain issued its first European Arrest Warrant on 3 November.

 In the meantime, Antoni Comín had already taken up residence in the historic university city of Leuven.
 The Belgian judge announced he would issue his ruling on the extradition on 14 December, although judge Llarena of the Spanish Supreme Court decided to withdraw the European Arrest Warrant when he realised that the Belgian Courts were unlikely to grant extradition.

 On 7 December, more than 100,000 Catalans flooded the streets of Brussels’ European Quarter in the demonstration organised by Òmnium and the ANC under the slogan “Wake up, Europe!”, a turnout that exceeded all expectations.

-In the elections of 21 December, the Catalan pro-Independence movement maintained its majority in the Parliament of Catalonia and Toni Comín was elected as an MP in the ERC lists.
+In the elections of 21 December, the Catalan pro-Independence movement maintained its majority in the Parliament of Catalonia and Toni Comín was elected as an MP in the ERC list.
+For the first time in history, a separatist majority in parliament would agree to keep seats vacant for absented MP elect during the entire term of office, even though it is mandatory to swear and take up the post physically and he did not attended precisely because he fled to Belgium to avoid being prosecuted.
+The reason for it was nothing other than to receive the income associated with the representative role from the administration in order to live in Belgium and continue to keep alive their cause.

-On 22 March 2018, judge Llarena of the Supreme Court issued the second European Arrest Warrant against the exiled members of the Catalan Government, which was also rejected by the Belgian judge one year later on 16 May 2018.
+On 22 March 2018, judge Llarena of the Supreme Court issued the second European Arrest Warrant against the charged members of the Catalan Government, which was also rejected by the Belgian judge one year later on 16 May 2018.
 The Belgian judge expressly rejected the extradition on account of a formal defect.
 Link "The European arrest warrant must be based on a national arrest warrant", ruled the CJEU in 2016.

-On 12 July, the court of Schleswig-Holstein (Germany) rejected the extradition of Carles Puigdemont for rebellion and sedition.
-On the 19th of that same month, the Supreme Court decided to withdraw all the European Arrest Warrants against Antoni Comín and president Puigdemont, as well as those against Lluis Puig, Clara Ponsatí and Meritxell Serret.